 - Recycled or composted waste can be used to create new materials without using virgin resources.

-- Fewer trash trucks in neighborhoods lessens traffic, reduces road damage, and decreases noise and air pollution
+- Fewer trash trucks in neighborhoods lessen traffic, reduces road damage, and decreases noise and air pollution.

 - Contribute to good community financial management: